On the descent conjecture for rational points and zero-cycles: Introduction

 Let $X$ be a smooth variety defined over a number field $k$.
-We say that $X$ satisfies the {\it Hasse principle} (or the {\it local-global principle}) if either $X(k_v) = \varnothing$ for some completion $k_v$ of $k$ or $X(k) \neq \varnothing$.
-It was Manin \cite{manin} who introduced a general method to study the failure of the Hasse principle on $X$: assuming $X$ integral, we associate to $X$ the {\it unramified Brauer group $\Br_{\nr} X$} and consider the {\it Brauer--Manin pairing}
+We say that $X$ satisfies the {\em Hasse principle} (or the {\em local--global principle}) if either $X(k_v) = \varnothing$ for some completion $k_v$ of $k$ or $X(k) \neq \varnothing$.
+It was Manin who introduced a general method to study the failure of the Hasse principle on $X$, as follows.
+Assuming $X$ geometrically integral, we associate to $X$ the cohomological Brauer group $\Br(X):= \H^2_{\et}(X,\Gbb_m)$ (which generalizes the Brauer group $\Br(k) = \H^2(k,\bar{k}^\times)$ of the field $k$), and consider the unramified subgroup $\Br_{\nr}(X) \subseteq \Br(X)$ (see Subsection \ref{subsec:Notation} below).
+One then defines the {\em Brauer--Manin pairing} \cite{Manin1971Brauer}